FIN CHOICE FOR DIFFERENT RACES,

 WHICH SUP FIN IS BEST FOR DIFFERENT SUP RACE DISCIPLINES, BOARDS & PADDLING CONDITIONS?

-By changing your fin, you can significantly tune the performance of your SUP race board for different races and paddling conditions.
+By changing your SUP fin, you can significantly enhance and fine tune the performance of your SUP race board, touring board or iSup for different races and paddling conditions.

 For flatwater paddling and distance paddling it is important to have good tracking with increased glide between each stroke.
 Both of these factors enable you to paddle with a lower and more sustainable cadence, keeping your heart rate down and energy levels up.
 A larger fin with a fuller foil will generate great tracking and increased glide.
 A bigger fin will also help with stability as your body starts to suffer from fatigue.